“We don’t perceive the climate, we perceive through the climate.” Tim Ingold

 Furthermore, I question through diﬀerent processes the capacity to transmit certain materials, potentially specific to our geological era: the Anthropocene.
 They are the result of human and/or non-human activities, such as the elementary particles present in the air and in the water from the passage of animals, pollens from plants or even plastics, concrete, automotive body paint, etc. I use these materials to embody images, thus confronting them.
 Several of my recent works, such as Strates (2020), uses giant stencils industrially printed from photographs that are placed in diﬀerent environments in order to directly impregnate the stencil’s base with elements present in these landscapes.
 Another approach led me to interview Lucille Royan, Restorer of Contemporary Collections at the George Pompidou Center in Paris, in the video work entitled Restaurer (2020), I asked her for anecdotes related to the durability of the materials that make up the works in these collections and the restoration problems she has encountered due to this issue.
 An earlier work Fukushima mon amour (2011) had already, in another way, questioned an ancestral landscape practice by bringing together the structure of a Japanese Zen garden with elements such as tar and glass bubbles, in addition to the traditional moss and rocks.

-My aim is not to show the alteration of landscapes by pollution – in the ecological and committed sense – but to amplify the perception of our current environment.
+My aim is not to show the alteration of landscapes by pollution – in the ecological and committed sense – but to amplify the perception of our current environment, because as an artist, I feel concerned by this issue.
 What does this ‘trace’ found on my works of human activity and processes considered ‘non-human’ say about us?
 About our time?
 My experiments are therefore more like an attempt at an augmented perception of reality, a sensitive deployment.

 A term meaning “the human era” that was popularised at the end of the 20th century by the meteorologist and atmospheric chemist Paul Josef Crutzen.